ivangfr/docker-swarm-environment/news-pipeline/README.md

 Instead of pushing the application's docker image to Docker Registry, we will simply build them using `manager1` and `worker1` Docker daemons.
 Below are the steps

-- In a terminal, navigate to `spring-cloud-stream-elasticsearch` root folder
+- In a terminal, navigate to `spring-cloud-stream-kafka-elasticsearch` root folder

 - Access `worker1` Docker Daemon
   ```